-- (b) Any person may purchase a transcript of that portion of the hearings that is open to the public upon payment of a reasonable fee, provided the request to purchase has been made within 60 days after the final determination of the board. - (c) In a county which does not regularly provide a stenographic reporter, the applicant, at the applicant's own expense, may have the hearing reported by a stenographer. - (d) In a county which does provide a stenographic reporter, if the applicant desires the clerk to arrange for a stenographer, the applicant must make the request in writing at least 10 days before the hearing. - (e) If a stenographic reporter is present, the county may designate the reporter's transcript as the official record upon being filed with the board.
+(b) Any person may purchase a transcript of that portion of a hearings that is open to the public upon payment of a reasonable fee, provided the request to purchase has been made within 60 days after the final determination of the board.

+(c) In a county which does not regularly provide a stenographic reporter, the applicant, at the applicant's own expense, may have the hearing reported by a stenographer.

+(d) In a county which does provide a stenographic reporter, if the applicant desires the clerk to arrange for a stenographer, the applicant must make the request in writing at least 10 days before the hearing.

+(e) If a stenographic reporter is present, the county may designate the reporter's transcript as the official record upon being filed with the board.

+History: Adopted May 11, 1967, effective June 11, 1967.
+Amended April 14, 1972, effective May 14, 1972.
+Amended June 13, 1974, effective June 14, 1974.
+Amended October 6, 1999, effective April 22, 2000.
 Amended January 27, 2010, effective March 16, 2010.

+Division 1.
+State Board of Equalization-Property Tax Chapter 3.
+Local Equalization Article 1.
+Hearing by County Board